jaz303/stm32f746g-discovery-gcc/README.md

 ## How to use

   - Install an ARM toolchain.
-I'm using [Canonical's](https://launchpad.net/gcc-arm-embedded), who provide builds for Linux, OS X and Windows
+I'm using [Canonical's](https://launchpad.net/gcc-arm-embedded) (they provide builds for Linux, OS X and Windows).

-## Building the test project
+## Building a test project

-Ensure your toolchain is in your `$PATH`.
+  * Ensure toolchain is in your `$PATH`.
+  * Create a project based on the `test` template:

+    $ ./create-project my-first-project test

+  * Build the new project

-    cd proj/test
+    $ cd proj/my-first-project
-    make
+    $ make

 ## Credits